StrataFoundation/strata-data-pipelines/README.md

 Then, create the bucket we're going to use in minio by going to localhost:9000.
 The username and password are both `minioadmin`.

-Create a bucket named `wumbo-solana-blocks`
+Create a bucket named `solana-blocks`

 Next, start up the Process Blocks utility.
 (This is the Kafka S3 Block Uploader) There should be a vscode task for this.